kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) A frangible or locally deformable attachment must separate or locally deform as intended whenever its ultimate load (as defined in paragraph (d)(1) of this section) is applied in the modes most likely to occur.

-\(3\) All frangible or locally deformable attachments must comply with the fatigue requirements of §29.571.
+\(3\) All frangible or locally deformable attachments must comply with the fatigue requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.571   Fatigue Tolerance Evaluation of Metallic Structure.|§29.571]].

 \(e\) *Separation of fuel and ignition sources.* To provide maximum crash resistance, fuel must be located as far as practicable from all occupiable areas and from all potential ignition sources.